Programs and Degrees

 Information Security and Data Analytics Concentration

-The Master of Science program in Information Systems Technology (IST) with concentration in Security and Analytics prepares future leaders in the areas of information security and data analytics through critical examination of both academic and practical applications of various segments of the information security and data analytics industry.
+The Santee Cooper Master of Science in Information Systems Technology (MSIST) program with a concentration in Security and Analytics prepares future leaders in the areas of information security and data analytics through critical examination of both academic and practical applications of various segments of the information security and data analytics industry.
 The faculty seeks to challenge, engage and cultivate students in becoming skilled and knowledgeable information security and data analytics professionals.

 Learn more about MSIST »